The-Animonculory/DogeCraft/GUIDE.md

 * [AdaPaxels](https://www.curseforge.com/minecraft/mc-mods/adapaxels) - This mod adds Paxels which are tools combining blocks that can be mined by a pickaxe, an axe, a shovel and a hoe.
 They can also make paths strip logs with right click.
 * [Colorful Armor](https://www.curseforge.com/minecraft/mc-mods/colorful-armor) - This mod makes chain, iron, gold, and diamond armor able to be dyed.
 * [Cosmetic Armor](https://www.curseforge.com/minecraft/mc-mods/cosmetic-armor-fabric) - With this Fabric mod, you gain 4 extra slots for armor.
 The armor put in there will display on your character, but won't provide any defense values or other functionality.
+* [Gate of Babylon](https://www.curseforge.com/minecraft/mc-mods/gate-of-babylon) - Gate of Babylon is a mod for Fabric that adds in a bunch of new weapon/tool/armor options.
+From Boomerangs to Yo-yos, and Spears to Broadswords: we have you covered for all your adventuring needs.

 ## Utilities
 * [Campanion](https://www.curseforge.com/minecraft/mc-mods/campanion) -  Campainion is a camping companion that adds items and utilities to improve your life away from home.